The BFF Digital Libraries

 Do we really need discipleship materials?

-Good discipleship materials are opportunities to enter different aspects of a believer's personal life with the truth of God.
-Our goal is to share our lives, convictions and knowledge with them so that they will be more like Christ.
-The process is not unlike what should happen in a great family where the parents take their parental responsibiliites seriously.
+Good discipleship materials give us the chance to explore different parts of a believer’s life through God's truth in a personal way.
+Our goal is to share our lives, convictions, and knowledge with them so that they become more like Christ.

 Key questions to ask in discipling another person